lxcrsbw/express-joi-swagger-ts/README.md

       swagger: '2.0',
       info: {
         description:
-          'This is a sample server Koa2 server.
+          'This is a sample server Express server.
 You can find out more about     Swagger at [http://swagger.io](http://swagger.io) or on [irc.freenode.net, #swagger](http://swagger.io/irc/).
 For this sample, you can use the api key `special-key` to test the authorization     filters.',
-        title: 'Koa2 TypeScript Swagger',
+        title: 'Express TypeScript Swagger',
         version: '1.0.0',
         concat: {
           email: 'xxx@outlook.com'